jprinz-cc/APIWorkshop/README.md

 [Mongoose (for MongoDB integration)](https://mongoosejs.com/): If you want to dive into using databases with Node.js, Mongoose is a popular library for MongoDB integration.

-[MySQL npm (for MySQL integration)](https://www.npmjs.com/package/mysql): NodeJS also pairs well with relational databases and the mysql package on npm is a great place to get started.
+[MySQL npm (for MySQL integration)](https://www.npmjs.com/package/mysql): Node.js also pairs well with relational databases and the mysql package on npm is a great place to get started.

 [JWT Authentication in Node.js](https://jwt.io/): Learn about JSON Web Tokens (JWT) and how to implement token-based authentication in Node.js applications.